-Following an emergency declaration from Gov. Rick Scott and an emergency order issued by the Florida Department of Environmental Protection (DEP), the South Florida Water Management District (SFWMD) is implementing an array of actions, in addition to other efforts that were already underway, to lower levels in Lake Okeechobee and move water into the Everglades Water Conservation Areas (WCAs).
+Following an emergency declaration from Gov. Rick Scott and an emergency order issued by the Florida Department of Environmental Protection (DEP), the South Florida Water Management District (SFWMD) is implementing an array of actions, in addition to other efforts that were already underway, to create capacity in the Everglades Water Conservation Areas (WCAs) and move water south from Lake Okeechobee.
 These measures, which would have been slowed by typical agency approval processes, are moving forward on an expedited basis to help reduce the severity of and need for regulatory releases that the U.S. Army Corps of Engineers (USACE) is making from the lake to the Caloosahatchee and St. Lucie estuaries.

 South Florida's annual wet season got off to an intense start with 300 percent of normal rainfall across the region in May 2018, a record for the month.
 Locally, Martin and St. Lucie counties alone received 450 percent of the historical average for the month, with more than 16 inches of rain.
 This rainfall inundated the Water Conservation Areas and caused Lake Okeechobee to rise more than a foot.
 As a result, the USACE began making releases from the lake to the northern estuaries on June 1 for public safety.

 This web page features weekly video updates on SFWMD's efforts to alleviate the current emergency situation and information on long-term solutions now under construction or being planned.
 In addition, you will find below details on how Florida agencies respond to blue-green algal blooms and red tide and links to the latest data for the regional water management system.

 Eva Velez, SFWMD Everglades Policy Director, gives an update on current operations and long-term restoration projects to move water in South Florida.

 Measures enabled by the DEP emergency order and Gov. Scott's emergency declaration include: